DataTalksClub/machine-learning-zoomcamp/README.md

 - Using Kubernetes for ML model serving
 - MLOps practices

-**What makes this course different:**
-- **Hands-on approach**: Build real projects, not just follow tutorials
-- **Practical focus**: Heavily focused on implementation over mathematical theory
-- **End-to-end focus**: From data to deployment
-- **Community-driven**: Learn alongside others, get help when stuck
-- **Open source**: All materials on GitHub, contribute improvements
-- **Free**: No paywalls, no premium tiers

-**Technical setup**: For machine learning modules, you only need a laptop with internet connection.
+**Technical setup**: For machine learning modules, you only need a laptop with an internet connection.
 For deep learning sections, we'll use cloud resources (like Saturn Cloud) for more intensive computations.

 ## Prerequisites

 **You'll need:**
-- Some programming experience (1+ years, preferably Python)
+- Prior programming experience (at least 1+ year)
-- Basic Python knowledge: variables, libraries, and Jupyter notebooks
-- Basic command line comfort
+- Comfort with command line basics
-- High school math

-**Helpful but not required:**
-- Statistics background
-- Git/GitHub familiarity

-No machine learning experience needed, we'll start from the basics.
+You don't need any prior experience with machine learning.
+We'll start from the basics.

 ## Syllabus